Outrage as government set to approve UK’s first new coal mine since 1980s

 ‘Reckless in the extreme’: Outrage as government poised to green-light UK’s first new coal mine for decades

-Proposed Cumbria mine ‘would blow huge hole in the government’s remaining climate credibility,’ campaigners say
+Proposed Cumbria mine ‘would blow huge hole in the government’s remaining climate credibility’, campaigners say

 The UK government is said to be “on the cusp” of giving the go-ahead to a controversial new coal mine in Cumbria, sparking a furious response from concerned environmental groups and campaigners.

-Under the proposals the Woodhouse Colliery near Whitehaven in Cumbria will be the first new deep coal mine since the 1980s and will extract coking coal from beneath the Irish Sea, 85 per cent of which will be exported.
+Under the proposals the Woodhouse colliery, near Whitehaven in Cumbria, will be the first new deep coal mine since the 1980s and will extract coking coal from beneath the Irish Sea, 85 per cent of which will be exported.

 According to a report in the Sunday Telegraph, Michael Gove, the levelling-up, housing and communities secretary, could approve the contentious new mine as soon as next month.